TTAB2023/TTAB/README.md

 In addition, the example scripts contain default models, optimizers, and evaluation code.
 New algorithms can be easily added and run on all of the TTAB datasets.

+## TODO
+- [ ] It would be great if you could include more pre-trained models for different methods and datasets in the pretrain/ directory.
+Using the same pre-trained model for test-time evaluation is especially important for methods that modify the training process (e.g., TTT).
+- [ ] Could you add EATA as a separate algorithm in ttab/model_adaptation?
+Currently, it seems that both EATA and SAR are included in sar.py.
+However, they are two distinct works, even though they were created by the same authors.
+Separating them would make it easier to use each one independently.
+- [ ] Include the results of [SAR](https://openreview.net/pdf?id=g2YraF75Tj) with different models (GN, LN models) in the revision.
+- [ ] Some important methods are still missing from the current benchmark, e.g. TTAC, AdaContrast.
+- [ ] Include our rebuttal discussions regarding more detailed motivations of the oracle model selection in the paper.

 ## Installation
 To run a baseline test, please prepare the relevant pre-trained checkpoints for the base model and place them in `pretrain/ckpt/`.
 ### Requirements